 The Short Story

-My Master’s thesis was on Edmund Burke whose thought enters my writing in one way or another.
-My preoccupations are social and cultural.
-My favourite fiction authors are Dickens, Austen, and Waugh.
-I try to model my style on Evelyn Waugh’s – I hope not totally in vain.
+My favourite fiction authors are Charles Dickens, Jane Austen, and Evelyn Waugh.
+Evelyn Waugh’s style and mastery of English have been my biggest influence – not in vain, I hope.
 My favourite modern non-fiction author is philosopher Roger Scruton.
-I spend my leisure time reading and occasionally going a walk along the nearby shores of Port Phillip Bay.
-I love opera and musicals and enjoy fifties rock ‘n’ roll, forties big band and the American songbook.
+I spend my leisure time reading and occasionally walking along the nearby shores of Port Phillip Bay.
+I love opera, musicals, and the ballet (The Nutcracker is my favourite.)
+I enjoy fifties rock ‘n’ roll, forties big band and the American songbook.
 Mozart is my favourite classical composer but I am acquiring a liking for Bach.
-There is hardly a piece of music more sublime than the St Matthew Passion.

 The longer Story

 Admitting you’re ‘still in the fifties’ to a particular class of people is like saying you’ve been in jail for the average person, with the difference that the disqualification from the first group would be irredeemable.
 Luckily, that does not worry me .

 To boast that one is still in the fifties is of course not to entertain some grandiose idea of transporting our Western Society in some sort of Star Trek mechanism back through time.
 There is no beaming us back in that sense – to state the obvious.
 But there is the ethos of the 1950s – an outlook that still exists, even if only as an ideal for some people who (mistakenly) think it lost forever.
 It is that framework of manners, law, custom, convention, (Christian) religion, morals, politics and the intellectually indefinable that my mind is rooted in and is far more than an abstract ideal.
 As manners and custom can be rejected, they can always be accepted again, regardless of the time.